phylotastic/phylotastic-portal/INSTRUCTION.md

 * In top level of repository

+`cd phylotastic-portal`

 `bundle install`

 ##### 8. Config database

 * Make a postgres user.
 You will be prompted for a password.
-Write it down.

 `createuser -PSDR portal-app`

 * Make the db

 `createdb -O portal-app phylotastic-portal`

 * Set up the config file that the app will use

 `cp config/database.yml.example config/database.yml`

-  * Then edit the password to indicate the password written down previously.
+* THe portal need password to access the database.
+Edit the password field in database.yml as password for postgres user.

-##### 9. Start Solr
+##### 9. Create tables in database
-  * `rails generate sunspot_rails:install`
-  * `bundle exec rake sunspot:solr:start # or sunspot:solr:run to start in foreground`

-  * `bundle exec rake sunspot:reindex` if needed
+   `rake db:migrate`

+##### 10. Contact us for config.yml

-##### 10. To run, execute the following commands in separate terminals:
+##### 11. To run, execute the following commands in separate terminals:
   * `rails server -b 0.0.0.0`
   * `redis-server`
   * `bundle exec sidekiq`

 ============